 Vision of the Seas — Deck Plans, Live Tracker, Dining & Videos

 Vision of the Seas is a Vision Class cruise ship operated by Royal Caribbean.
-She entered service in 1998, measures 78,717 gross tons, and carries approximately 2,036 guests at double occupancy.
+She entered service in 1998, measures 78,717 gross tons, carries approximately 2,036 guests at double occupancy with a crew of 765, and sails from Baltimore (moving to Fort Lauderdale late 2026).
+Her Aquarius main dining room and glass-wall design emphasize panoramic ocean views.

 Vision of the Seas tends to suit travelers who prefer mid-sized ships with panoramic ocean views and glass-wall design.
 It's ideal if you want Royal Caribbean's signature service and entertainment with an intimate atmosphere.
 If you're looking for the absolute newest venues, cutting-edge technology, or neighborhood layouts, you may want to explore Quantum, Oasis, or Icon class instead.